Pilgrim Gear & Packing Guide

 Merino Wool Hiking Socks

-Bring 3–4 pairs minimum.
-Merino regulates temperature, resists odour, and dries overnight.
-Avoid cotton — it holds moisture and causes blisters.
-Smartwool and Darn Tough are the pilgrimage standards.
+3–4 pairs minimum.
+Merino regulates temperature, resists odour, dries overnight.
+Avoid cotton.
+Smartwool and Darn Tough are the standards.

 Evening Recovery